Inside life’s storms, we find our strength…

-In A Nutshell: When her mother has an unexpected miscarriage, a 7yo girl is shaken by her mother’s grief and struggles to come to terms with this new, fragile side of her mother.
-But through her next (successful) pregnancy she learns that being open to big loss makes us open to big love, and that her mother’s perceived fragility is, in fact, her greatest strength.
+In A Nutshell: When her mother has an unexpected miscarriage, a 7yo girl is shaken by her mother’s grief and struggles to come to terms with this new, more fragile side of her mother.
+But through her mother’s next (successful) pregnancy, she learns that being open to big loss makes us open to big love, and that her mother’s perceived fragility is, in fact, her greatest strength.

 Primary Audience: 4-9yo (particularly kids whose parents or a loved one has recently experienced a miscarriage)

 Secondary Audience: Parents and their families or caregivers who are looking for a way to talk about miscarriage, rainbow babies and fertility issues with the children in their lives.

 More About This Book: I was inspired to write this book after making LIGHT ME UP (a short film about the courage of a couple who are struggling to start a family).
 This book is somewhat of a companion piece, though the two world’s do not intersect.